lucidworks/fusion-seed-app/README.md

 * app/fusion - Contains any directives, services, controllers, or views that encapsulate Fusion-related functionality.
 This includes a simple wrapper of Fusion's REST API using Angular's $http service.

 ## Customizing the E-Commerce Demo
 I've created several demos for customers using this codebase.
-Usually the steps are as follows.
+Usually the high level steps are as follows assuming you've already indexed their data in Fusion and created your pipelines.
 Pretend you need to create a customized demo for "Acme".

 1. Do a global 'find and replace', replace all instances of 'ecomm' with 'acme' including file names.
 2. Modify app/acme/services/acme-service.js.
 Reconfigure the module to point to the correct Fusion instance, pipelines, etc..